Booking your climb with an overseas agent vs booking with Tanzanian company

 Of course, thanks to the internet you don’t even need to wait until you arrive in Tanzania before booking with a local operator: pretty much every agency in Arusha and Moshi (see p000 and p000) now has online-booking services and while it may seem a bit scary sending a four-figure sum to people in East Africa whom you’ve never met, most companies are used to receiving bookings this way and are trustworthy.
 What’s more, if you go with an agency that’s been recommended in this book or by friends, there’s no reason why it should be any more risky than if you were booking with an agency in your home country; indeed, there’s a slim chance that you might even end up joining a group who did book their tour abroad and paid more as a consequence.
 Before you do commit to anything, however, do visit our website and drop us a line at firstname.lastname@example.org to make sure that the company you’re interested in is still running and still has a good reputation.
 Similarly, if you want to book with a KPAP-partner company, do check out the KPAP website (: www.kiliporters.org) for the latest list and write to Karen Valenti (: email@example.com) to find out how well your company is treating its porters.

-Before we look in more detail at the Tanzanian agencies, what they offer, and which one could be right for you, let us look at what you can expect to be included in the price of a Kilimanjaro trek – and what isn’t…
+Let us now look at what you can expect to be included in the price of a Kilimanjaro trek – and what isn’t…